Morgan Stanley commodity revenues up 'modestly' as bank waits on Fed

 Morgan Stanley's overall third-quarter revenue jumped 50 percent, helping adjusted earnings beat expectations, as higher income from equities sales and trading made up for a drop in the Wall Street bank and brokerage's fixed-income business.

-The bank's fixed income, currencies and commodities revenues fell 44 percent to $835 million (515 million pounds), with the slight improvement in commodities overshadowed by far lower bond trading volumes as investors expected the Fed to start tapering its monetary stimulus program.
+The bank's fixed income, currencies and commodities revenues fell 44 percent to $835 million, with the slight improvement in commodities overshadowed by far lower bond trading volumes as investors expected the Fed to start tapering its monetary stimulus program.

 KEEPING RISK CLOSE TO HOME